Albertlungu/Study-Timer/README.md

-# 📚 Study Timer - Your Personal Procrastination Detector
+# 📚 StudyTime - Your Personal Academic Time Tracker

-*Because CAS hours don't track themselves, but this app tracks your actual study time.*
+*Because CAS hours don't track themselves, but StudyTime tracks your actual study time.*

 ## What is this?

-Study Timer is a macOS background application that automatically tracks your study sessions by monitoring:
+StudyTime is a macOS background application that automatically tracks your study sessions by monitoring:
 - **Applications**: Obsidian, Apple Notes, Google Docs, Google Slides, VS Code, etc.
 - **Specific Files**: Tracks which documents you're working on
 - **Websites**: Monitors study-related websites in your browser